joethezombie/Amiga-1000-Rejuvenator/README.txt

-Amiga 1000 Rejuvenator Recreation Project
+Amiga 1000 Rejuvenator Re-creation Project
 -------------------------------------------------------------------------------------------

 Any projects, additions, alterations, or improvements based on this Amiga-1000-Rejuvenator